OfficeDev/ews-java-api/readme.md

 If the domain that the user inputs as their email address contains a CNAME that redirects the user this Exception is thrown:

-> microsoft.exchange.webservices.data.AutodiscoverLocalException: Autodiscover blocked a
+> microsoft.exchange.webservices.data.autodiscover.exception.AutodiscoverLocalException: Autodiscover blocked a
 potentially insecure redirection to **URL**.
 To allow Autodiscover to follow the redirection, use the AutodiscoverUrl(string, AutodiscoverRedirectionUrlValidationCallback) overload.<

 When this happens, instead of failing, the user can be prompted to accept the redirection or